 love is what we hope, but believing is not the same as faith.
 Our beliefs are

-based on trust, whereas faith is based on spiritual knowledge.
-Everybody
+based on trust in the Bible, whereas faith is based on knowledge that we received

 believes something, and invariably we build our lives around our beliefs,

-building cities and roads, and they affect every aspect of our physical lives,
+making cities and roads, and they affect every aspect of our lives,

 yet our beliefs remain as mere thoughts that we consider reality.
 Our beliefs

-are human in origin, whereas faith is from God.
+are human in origin, whereas faith is divine.
 We can believe anything we

 (194d) Die to self (Process of substitution)